subquery/documentation/docs/subquery_network/node_operators/indexers/rewards.md

 ### Operator Wallets

-Secure storage of an Indexer’s wallet recovery seed phrase is highly recommended.
+Secure storage of the wallet recovery seed phrase is highly recommended.

 ### Firewalls

-Indexers need to keep security front of mind.
+Node Operator need to keep security front of mind.
 Infrastructure security, in particular firewalls, should be implemented to prevent public exposure to personal ports.

 Secure passwords should be used by default and password rotation policies should be considered.

-### Indexer’s Performance
+### Node Operator’s Performance

-In order to generate desirable performances, Indexers need to consider various factors such as:
+In order to generate desirable performances, Node Operator need to consider various factors such as:

-- the balance between their own stake and that of Delegators.
+- the balance between their own stake and that of Delegators, using tool like commission for adjustments.
-- the type of contract being served.
-The Indexer will receive all the query fees if it is a closed contract.
-If it is open, then an Indexer’s reward will depend on how many other Indexers there are.
-- fulfilling of the Service Level Agreement (SLA) specifications (to avoid slashing penalties).
-- the accuracy of the data being served to avoid slashing penalties.
+- the infra cost and infra use rate.
+- act quick and index projects quick
+- quick response to consumers support questions on discord

-## Selecting SubQuery Projects to Index
+## Selecting Deployments to Work on

-There are several indicators that an Indexer needs to consider when selecting a SubQuery project to index.
+There are several indicators that needs to consider when selecting a project to work on.

+### Boosted SQT and Booster Rewards

+When a deployment has larger Boosted SQT, it means larger Booster Rewards for all Node Operators running this deployment, and higher allocation usage rate.
+Allocation rewards is usually the largest source of rewards in early stage of the network.

 ### Query Fee Opportunities

-Some projects will have open or closed plans advertised by consumers.
+Some projects will have agreement offers advertised by consumers.

-When a Consumer advertises an open or closed plan for a project, they ultimately specify how much they are willing to pay for a set volume of requests.
+When a Consumer advertises an agreement offer for a project, they ultimately specify how much they are willing to pay for a set volume of requests.
 The more a Consumer is willing to pay, the more attractive the project will be for an Indexer.
 It also provides confidence that there will likely be recurring revenue from this SubQuery project.

-### Project complexity
+### Deployment complexity (SubQuery Project or Subgraphs)

-Projects will vary in computation requirements.
+Deployments will vary in computation requirements.
 Simple projects will only index a few parameters whereas more complicated projects will require more computation resources and more bandwidth.
-Indexers need to understand the complexity of the project and its hardware capabilities.
+Node Operator need to understand the complexity of the project and its hardware capabilities.

-### Indexer Competition
+### Node Operator Competition

-Popular projects offering a high query volume that attract a large number of Indexers.
+Popular projects offering a high query volume that attract a large number of Node Operator.
 This also implies that the rewards will be shared amongst more people.
-A single Indexer’s share may be less than a less popular project with a slightly lower query fee but with far fewer Indexers.
+A single Node Operator’s share may be less than a less popular project with a slightly lower query fee but with far fewer Node Operator.

 ### Pricing Strategy

-Indexers need to be aware of their operation cost and expected incomes to understand their break-even point.
+Node Operator need to be aware of their operation cost and expected incomes to understand their break-even point.
 Some considerations are:

-- How should Indexers set their plan prices?
+- How should Node Operator set their plan prices?
-- At what price can Indexers accept a service agreement or not?
+- What is the cost of running the project?
+Which price is the price can make profit.
+- What is the price of competitors'?

 ### Advertisements

-Indexers need to advertise themselves to Delegators as well as Consumers.
-Indexers may do this from their own website, in the SubQuery forums or any other places deemed necessary.
+Node Operator need to advertise themselves to Delegators as well as Consumers.
+Node Operator may do this from their own website, in the SubQuery forums or any other places deemed necessary.
 Some examples of the information to provide are:

-- The background and experience of the Indexer or Indexer’s team.
+- The background and experience of the Node Operator or the team.
 - The hardware approach and why it provides superior performance.
 - The customer support policy or SLA.
 - Evidence of historical performances.

 ### Customer support

-Indexers are highly encouraged to provide a communication method for its customers to report inavailability and also to provide feedback.
+Node Operator are highly encouraged to provide a communication method for its customers to report inavailability and also to provide feedback.

-## Claiming Rewards from a Plan Agreement
+## Claiming Rewards by Eras

 Note, you need to wait for the [Era](../../introduction/era.md) completes before the rewards can be claimed.
 So if you receive rewards during Era 1, you can only claim them after Era 2 starts.
 This gives consumers sufficient time to lodge any disputes.

 To claim your rewards, head to `Rewards` under your profile.
 Then click `Claim`.